erfan226/erfan226.github.io/cv.markdown

 - **Rivar**
 - *Frontend Web Developer*
-    - A platform to connect farmers directly to consumers.
+    - A platform to connect farmers directly to consumers
     - In charge of developing front-end of the website

 ### Skills